 Rent Control: Rents can be freely agreed, except for very small rentals covered by the Rent Restriction Act.

 Tenant Security: The landlord needs an eviction notice from the courts to evict a tenant.
 It takes an average of 192 days to evict a tenant in Trinidad and Tobago, according the the Lex Mundi project.

 The economy continues to struggleTrinidad and Tobago is one of the Caribbean’s richer nations.
 Unlike many of its Caribbean neighbours, which rely on tourism, Trinidad depends heavily on oil and gas production.
 The energy sector accounts for more than 40% of GDP and 85% of merchandise exports.
 Its sister island Tobago, which has a wealth of secluded beaches and rainforests, benefits from the larger island’s prosperity.

-In 2017, the country’s overall inflation rate stood at 1.9%, down from 3.1% in the previous year and the lowest level in 52 years, according to the Central Bank of Trinidad and Tobago.
-In February 2018, headline inflation was 0.9% and core inflation was even lower at 0.5%.
+In 2018, the country’s overall inflation rate stood at 1%, down from 1.9% in the previous year and the lowest level in 54 years, according to the Central Bank of Trinidad and Tobago.
+Inflation averaged 6% from 2000 to 2017.

 In the past several years, the government has prioritized economic diversification, focusing its efforts not just in the energy sector, but also in the non-energy sector and services sector.

 While many local residents in Trinidad and Tobago are prosperous, 17% of the population lives below the poverty line.
 Crime involving drugs, guns, and gangs remains a challenge, particularly in Trinidad, with murders and kidnappings topping the list.